zkoss/zkbooks/gettingStarted/getZkUp/readme.txt

 * You should run it in a servlet 3.0 container, e.g. Tomcat 7.0 or Jetty 8.1
 * Release Procedure:
 	1. In eclipse, Team\Export and zip the project
-	2. set file name as "tutorial-yyyymmdd.zip".
+	2. set file name as "getzkup-yyyymmdd.zip".
-	3. Upload to zkbooks.googlecode.com
+	3. publish